fitbit-v/Stories/LDS/README.md

 Without LDS, each component within an app makes independent calls to the server to perform CRUD operations on a record, even if all components in the app pull from the same record data.
 Each server call reduces performance, leaving users twiddling their thumbs instead of working with their data.
 These independent server calls can also lead to inconsistencies, creating situations where a server call refreshes one component, leaving other components out of date.

 ## Form-Based Components and force:recordData
+`force:recordData` tag is the logic used to communicate with the server and manage the local cache.
+For users to view and modify the data fetched by LDS, you have to include UI elements.
+The `force:recordData` tag uses the UI API to provide data to UI components.

 | Form Function | |
 | --- | --- |